BruceHad/bookmarking-app/README.md

 February 2016

+This a learning project.

-NodeJS Bookmarking application that saves links provides JSON API for accessing the data.
+It's a simple 'bookmarking' application that saves links to a database and provides an interace for accessing the data.

 The bookmarking 'app' is an online interface for saving links: URL, Name, Description, Category and image.
 This information is then stored in the database.